Installing Kubernetes Node Remediation

 spec.minHealthy: Minimum percentage of healthy nodes required to initiate recovery. -

-spec.unhealthyConditions: List of node status conditions the controller uses to determine if the node is unhealthy.duration: Time for a condition to persist before node recovery starts.type: Condition type.status: Expected status for recognizing a node as unhealthy.
+spec.unhealthyConditions: List of node status conditions the controller uses to determine if the node is unhealthy.duration: Amount of time the condition must persist before the node recovery process begins.type: Condition type.status: Expected status for recognizing a node as unhealthy.

-In the above example, the NodeHealthCheck controller will initiate recovery if the
+In the example shown, the NodeHealthCheck controller will initiate recovery if the

 Readycondition type for a node indicates that it is unavailable or in a down state for 60 seconds.